crismc/oauth2-server-php/docs/cookbook/doctrine.md

 $server->handleTokenRequest(OAuth2\Request::createFromGlobals())->send();
 ```

 You've done it!!!
 Well, almost all of it.
+The only thing left is to add your
+user!
+Well, see the symfony documentation for how to integrate with
+`sfGuardUser`.